-The culture of Partridge Hunting.
+The culture of Partridge Hunting

-“I took special note of that colloquialism because partridge hunting is also what they call it in northern Wisconsin, where I grew up hunting grouse.
+“I took special note of that colloquialism because partridge hunting is also what they call it in northern Wisconsin where I grew up hunting grouse.
 At least that was how my elders referred to it.
-Although where Vallee says “pahtridge hunting” with his New England accent, my Wisconsin grandfather emphasized the hard ‘r,’ with partridge.
+Although where Vallee says pahtridge hunting with his New England accent, my Wisconsin grandfather emphasized the hard ‘r,’ with partridge.
 My family also didn’t hunt grouse with dogs.
 We walked them up just like Vallee does.
 But not because of any sense of disapproval for their use—I’d love to hunt with a dog sometime—but more because of simple practicality and circumstance. – Wide Open Spaces

-‘Project Upland’ is a bird hunting videos initiative to help promote the future of upland bird hunting through bird hunting videos, online blogs and other media outlets.
-Geared to not only capture the essence of the “Grouse Woods” it seeks to inspire a future generation of upland bird hunters in all sporting traditions.
-Whatever your game from Pheasants to Ruffed Grouse these are your stories of the bird hunting videos epic series.
+Project Upland is a bird hunting initiative that promotes the future of upland bird hunting through videos, online blogs, and other media outlets.
+By capturing the essence of the grouse woods, it seeks to inspire a future generation of upland bird hunters in all sporting traditions.
+Whatever your game, this epic bird hunting video series tells your stories.

-Last modified: March 18, 2018
+Last modified: December 2, 2018